Tron0/AkladellWebsite/rules.md

 - **Countermeasures:** Held portals can be broken with physical force.
 A knock or successful dispel magic spell can also override the hold.

+## Hypnotism (B)

+**Range:** 30'

+**Duration:** 1 round + 1 round/level

+**Casting Time:** 1 round

+Induces a hypnotic state in one or more creatures:

+**Effect:** Affects up to 2d4 hit dice of creatures.

+**Saving Throw:** Affected creatures receive a save to resist the spell.

+**Command:** Caster can issue a simple, reasonable command to hypnotized creatures that share a language with the caster.
+Those who are exceptionally wary or hostile save with +1 to +3 bonuses.
+If the spell is cast at an individual creature that meets the caster's gaze, the saving throw is made with a penalty of -2.

 ## Identify (U)